e88z4/mangabook/README.md

 The enhanced builder is enabled by default but can be disabled with the `--use-enhanced-builder=False` option if needed.

+### Official MangaDex Cover Integration

+MangaBook now fetches and uses the official volume covers from MangaDex:

+- Automatically queries the MangaDex API for volume-specific cover art
+- Downloads high-quality official covers from MangaDex servers
+- Uses the official cover in the EPUB/KEPUB metadata
+- Falls back to using the first chapter image if no official cover is found
+- Can be controlled with the `--use-official-covers` flag (default: True)

+### Canonical Kobo Collection

+For Kobo users, MangaBook can now organize all your .kepub.epub files into a canonical directory structure:

+- Creates a dedicated `{manga-title}_kobo` folder for each manga series
+- Collects all .kepub.epub files for the manga in this folder
+- Makes it easy to sync all volumes to your Kobo device at once
+- Perfect for simple `rsync` or drag-and-drop transfers to your device
+- Includes a README file with upload instructions
+- Can be controlled with the `--create-kobo-collection` flag (default: True)

 ### Local File Management

 MangaBook intelligently checks for existing local files before downloading, avoiding unnecessary downloads and bandwidth usage.
 This behavior can be controlled with: